 The Old Guard is the oldest active-duty infantry regiment in the U.S. Army, dating back to 1784 — three years older even than our Constitution.
 Officially known as the 3rd U.S. Infantry Regiment, The Old Guard is not only the Army's official ceremonial unit and escort to the president, but it boasts specialty platoons such as the Fife and Drum Corp and the Sentinels of the Tomb.

-Initially constructed in 1896, Barracks 246 was last updated 27 years ago.
+Initially constructed in the 1880s, Building 246 was last updated more than 25 years ago.
 After decades of continuous, heavy use, the building experienced leaky windows, building drafts, inadequate insulation, and potential mold issues.
 It was time to improve living conditions while meeting current safety and security requirements.
-But, as part of the Fort Myer Historic District, a National Historic Landmark, the Barracks' historic building envelope also needed to remain untouched.
+But, as part of the Fort Myer Historic District, a National Historic Landmark, the historic building envelope also needed to remain untouched.